DAVENJAGI/Utibu_health/README.md

 (vii)Navigate from there.

-## NB, The app is currently front end alone.There's not APIs linking to the back-end of utibu health.
-So we are just using the defaults.
-No data is being loaded to the app.
-This is the next feature seeking to be implemented.
-The app currently doesn't allow signing up for new users since to avoid the risk of illegally acquiring unprescribed drug.
+## NB, The app is currently front end alone.
+The back-end API endpoints are not currently available.

 # Libraries used.
 * The libraries used for this project are